 - 1 teaspoon cinnamon (I used pumpkin pie spice)

-- Preheat oven to 325 degrees F.
+- Preheat oven to 325° F.

-- Spread walnuts onto baking sheet into single layer.
+- Toast nuts: Spread walnuts onto baking sheet into single layer.
 Toast in preheated oven for 15-20 minutes, stirring occasionally to prevent burning.
 Remove from oven and allow to fully cool.
 Use a large knife to chop them into small pieces or pulse in food processor (my preferred method).
 Combine with cinnamon and set aside.

 To assemble and bake baklava:

-- Using a pastry brush, paint the bottom of the baking dish with butter.
+- Create base: Using a pastry brush, paint the bottom of the baking dish with butter.
 Add two sheets of dough, spread a thin layer of butter on top, then repeat with two more sheets of dough, butter, dough, butter, etc. until you have a base layer of 8 sheets.

-- The top layer will consist of two sheets of dough, butter, two sheets of dough, butter, and so on.
+- Finish layering: The top layer will consist of two sheets of dough, butter, two sheets of dough, butter, and so on.
 If you run out of butter, you may need to melt more, but the goal is to have a very thin layer every time you add it and I like to paint the top with the last bit of butter.